opengeoedu/learn.opengeoedu.de/pages/08.Fernerkundung/01.vorlesung/01.Bäume und Nachhaltigkeit/03.Nachhaltigkeitsziele/docs.en.md

     category: docs
 ---

-## Sustainabile Development Goals
+## Sustainable Development Goals
 In many respects, the concept of sustainability is the basis for national and international environmental and nature conservation agreements, which, among other things, also deal with the preservation of forests.

 The Aichi targets ([Aichi Biodiversity Targets](https://www.cbd.int/sp/targets)) were formulated in 1993 to implement the UN Convention on Biological Diversity (**Convention on Biological Diversity**, CBD).
 They envisage halving the loss of habitat by 2020, halting overfishing of the oceans and designating more areas as protected areas.

 The United Nations Millennium Development Goals (**Millenium Development Goals**, MDGs) were formulated in 2000 for the year 2015 to counter the continuing global deterioration of nature and the environment and to promote and combat issues such as health and poverty.
-Among the 8 goals ([MDGs](http://www.un.org/millenniumgoals/)) is also ecological sustainability.
+Ecological sustainability is one of the 8 goals ([MDGs](http://www.un.org/millenniumgoals/)).

 Subsequently, in 2015, the UN further defined the 17 sustainable development goals (**Sustainable Development Goals**, [SDGs](https://sustainabledevelopment.un.org/sdgs)) as part of Agenda 2030 ([MGDs->SDGs](http://www.sdgfund.org/mdgs-sdgs)).
 These are intended to ensure sustainable development at ecological, social and economic levels and bring together all three dimensions of sustainability for the first time.
 These SDGs are thus in line with the CBD to achieve the Aichi biodiversity goals.